Picking

 • Unnecessary conversations with work colleagues (often about private topics)

-• Waiting for next specifications from superiors
+• Waiting for the next instructions from superiors

 Picking methods